Menu Close

-Yes, but some things must be kept in mind, and local courts set forth specific processes to sell a house in probate legally and without issues.
+But, some things must be kept in mind.
+Local courts set forth specific processes to legally sell a house in probate.
 If the property was not left to a beneficiary in a written will, the estate’s executor could sell the home to help cover costs associated with probate.

-Losing someone as they exit this journey called life is tough all on its own.
-Add the complexities to it that legalities come with makes it even tougher.
-Speaking of which, many people find themselves wondering:
+Losing someone as they exit this journey called life is tough on its own.
+Add in the complexities and legalities and it gets tougher.
+Speaking of which, many people ask

-If there was not a will, or if no executor was assigned, the court will take it upon itself to assign an executor.
+If there was no will, or if no executor was assigned, the court will assign an executor.
 Keep in mind that there are specific steps that the executor must take to remain in full compliance with the laws governing where the probate is pursued.

-Once an executor is assigned, this is the best time to get an appraisal done since it will be required by the court no matter what.
+Once an executor is assigned, this is the best time to get an appraisal done since it will be required by the court.
 In most cases, any home sold in probate must have an appraisal done to determine its value, and the selling price must be at least 90% of the appraised value.
-An excellent way to speed up the entire process is to seek out a skilled homebuyer who specializes in buying homes that are in probate, as they will know what to do to speed things up for you.
+An excellent way to speed up the entire process is to seek out a skilled home buyer specialized in buying homes that are in probate, as they will know what to do to speed things up for you.

 Even though bidding can take place at the hearing, this does not mean that every bid is acceptable, as there comes a set of rules and regulations that must be upheld during the probate process.
 For example, anyone besides the home buyer who wants to bid on the property must submit 105% more than the selling price plus a $500 fee.
 So, while an outside bidder can come in and start bidding, just initiating the bidding can be costly and usually deters it from even happening.

 Depending on where the probate is taking place, it can also be required for additional bids to be in increments of $5,000-$10,000.
-This is not applicable everywhere, but it still does exist in certain locations.
+This is not applicable everywhere, but it still does exist.
 Where there is an informal probate process in play, here is how to sell the home.

 If there is informal probate required, you can count on it being a lot less work throughout the process, which also makes it a lot quicker.
 Usually, this is done by a Probate Registrar (type of court clerk), and only an application is required.
 This is often used for estates that show no sign of complexities when it comes to distributing the assets and property of one who has passed away.